Did you know that you can use Mobile Lightroom Presets without an Adobe subscription?

 When you’re happy with the look you’ve achieved, you can to save the settings as a Preset to use them later on other photos.
 These presets are saved with the .lrtemplate extension that identifies them as Lightroom Presets.

-In contrast to regular Lightroom Presets, mobile Lightroom presets quite different and are actually DNG (digital negative) files instead of the
+In contrast to regular Lightroom Presets, mobile Lightroom presets quite different.
+In fact they are actually DNG (digital negative) files, with their settings copied over to the photos where you'd like to apply the mobile presets.

 DNG is a proprietary Adobe file format that can be used with many different models of cameras without requiring manufacturer specific editing software.